huggingface/blog/how-to-train.md

 > We'll train a RoBERTa-like model, which is a BERT-like with a couple of changes (check the [documentation](https://huggingface.co/transformers/model_doc/roberta.html) for more details).

-As the model is BERT-like, we'll train it on a task of *Masked language modeling*, i.e. the predict how to fill arbitraty tokens that we randomly mask in the dataset.
+As the model is BERT-like, we'll train it on a task of *Masked language modeling*, i.e. the predict how to fill arbitrary tokens that we randomly mask in the dataset.
 This is taken care of by the example script.

 We just need to do two things:
 - implement a simple subclass of `Dataset` that loads data from our text files
-	- Depending on your use case, you might not even need to write your own subclass of Dataset, if one of the provided examples (`TextDataset` and `LineByLineTextDataset`) works – but there are lots of custom tweaks that you might want to add based on what your corpus looks like).
+	- Depending on your use case, you might not even need to write your own subclass of Dataset, if one of the provided examples (`TextDataset` and `LineByLineTextDataset`) works – but there are lots of custom tweaks that you might want to add based on what your corpus looks like.
-- Choose and experiment with some sets of hyperparameters.
+- Choose and experiment with different sets of hyperparameters.

 Here's a simple version of our EsperantoDataset.
-If your dataset is very large, you can opt to only load and tokenize on the fly, not as a preprocessing step like here.
+If your dataset is very large, you can opt to load and tokenize on the fly, not as a preprocessing step like here.

 ```python
 class EsperantoDataset(Dataset):